CompNet/Tibert/README.md

 - Usage of BERT (or any BERT variant) as an encoder as in [BERT for Coreference Resolution: Baselines and Analysis](https://aclanthology.org/D19-1588/)
 - batch size can be greater than 1
 - Support of singletons as in [Adapted End-to-End Coreference Resolution System for Anaphoric Identities in Dialogues](https://aclanthology.org/2021.codi-sharedtask.6)
+- Hierarchical merging as in [Coreference in Long Documents using Hierarchical Entity Merging](https://aclanthology.org/2024.latechclfl-1.2/)

 It can be installed with `pip install tibert`.